 As a devised theatre co-creator, Trevor performed/directed in TBT’s First Dance, The Second Life, Searching for Marceau, and MT Space’s The Last 15 Seconds, Body 13, and Amal.
 These 6 shows performed multiple times at the Theatre Passe Muraille, Grand Theatre, Firehall Theatre, and as part of Theatre Aquarius seasons, the IMPACT 09/11/13/15, Magnetic North, Prismatic, Undercurrents, In the Soil, and Canoe festivals.
 They were also taken on national tours and a tour of the Middle East, Tunisia, Egypt, Germany, and Albania.
 As an actor, he also performed in TBT’s Thom Pain, Home Free, and The Ends of the Earth; Oakville Festival of the Classics’ Pericles; Theatre & Company’s Beauty and the Beast, Metamorphosis, Ten Times Two, and Barefoot in the Park; and Motus O Dance Theatre’s The Shunning.

 Alma Sarai, Associate Artistic Director/Manager of Summer Shakespeare Series

-Alma is an artist and arts advocate from Burlington, ON and a recent graduate from the Theatre and Drama Studies program at the University of Toronto-Mississauga joint program with Sheridan College.
+Alma is an artist and arts advocate from Burlington, ON and a proud graduate from the Theatre and Drama Studies program at the University of Toronto-Mississauga joint program with Sheridan College.
 With roots in Hamilton, Alma has sung with the Hamilton Children's Choir, performed and taught at Theatre Aquarius' various programmes, and danced since the tender age of 3.
-She is currently an actor and Associate Producer with Tottering Biped Theatre, an actor with 'It's a Mystery to Me,' and she recently appeared on "The Forgotten", an Investigation Discovery special.
+She is currently an actor and Associate Producer with Tottering Biped Theatre, an actor with 'It's a Mystery to Me,' and has gone international with TLV's "Escape Show" facilitating online escape rooms.
 Alma also works with various other local education programs, helping to promote youth education and development through the arts.

 Lee Shirk, Accountant